-The UK Government’s Office for Low Emission Vehicles (OLEV) have announced that funding for the On-street Residential Chargepoint Scheme (ORCS) has been doubled to £10million for 2020/21.
+The UK Government’s Office for Low Emission Vehicles (OZEV) have announced that funding for the On-street Residential Chargepoint Scheme (ORCS) has been doubled to £10 million for 2020/21.
 Local authorities from across the UK are invited to submit applications to receive this funding.
-Full details are available here.
+Find out more about the scheme.

 We also run the Local Government Support Programme, which offers free, impartial guidance to local authorities, including on developing a charging infrastructure strategy.
-Get in touch via our online form.
+Find out more about the programme.